 Your goal generally should be to try to hit that maximum of $6,000 per year—or as close to that as your budget will allow.
 The important part is to make contributing a habit, and let the power of compound interest take over.

 5. When should I make IRA contributions?

-• Traditional IRAs: Anyone can open a Traditional IRA and contribute to it, but in some cases, Traditional IRA contributions may not be considered tax-deductible.
-For instance, if you’re single and you’re covered by a workplace retirement plan like a 401(k), your Traditional IRA tax deduction starts to become reduced when your modified adjusted gross income (MAGI)—your gross income minus what you put into your 401(k) and medical premiums—is $63,000.
+Anyone earning an income can open a traditional IRA and contribute to it, but in some cases, traditional IRA contributions may not be considered tax-deductible.
+For instance, if you’re single and you’re covered by a workplace retirement plan like a 401(k), your traditional IRA tax deduction starts to become reduced when your modified adjusted gross income (MAGI)—your gross income minus what you put into your 401(k) and medical premiums—is $66,000 for 2021.

-For married couples filing jointly, where the spouse who makes the Traditional IRA contribution is covered by a workplace retirement plan, the deduction starts to go away when that person’s MAGI is $101,000.
-For an IRA contributor who is not covered by a workplace retirement plan and is married to someone who is covered, the deduction starts to phase out if the couple’s MAGI is $189,000.
+For married couples filing jointly, where the spouse who makes the traditional IRA contribution is covered by a workplace retirement plan, the deduction starts to go away when that person’s MAGI is $105,000.
+For an IRA contributor who is not covered by a workplace retirement plan and is married to someone who is covered, the deduction starts to phase out if the couple’s MAGI is $198,000.

 If you fall into one of these categories, what should you do?
-If you or your spouse has a 401(k), you can start by trying to max out that contribution each year.
-Then talk to a financial advisor to see whether that’s enough to keep you on track toward your retirement goal or if opening an IRA on top of that would help.
-In most cases, Song still recommends both.
+If you or your spouse has a 401(k), one option is to start by maxing out that contribution each year.

 7. How do I open an IRA?

-Like everything else these days, do it online!
-Though all the IRA rules are complicated, the process of opening one up with SoFi takes just a few minutes.
+Like so much else these days, opening an IRA can be done online.
+Though all the IRA rules are complicated, the process of opening one up with SoFi Invest® takes just a few minutes.